 Ingredients

-1. In a saucepan, bring the cream to a boil.
+1. In a small saucepan, bring the cream to a boil.
 Turn off the heat and add the chocolate.
-Wait for it to cool down a bit.
+Let it cool a bit.

 2. Add the butter.

-Now just join part 1 with part 2 and use.
-Remove the dumplings from the freezer and pour the frosting over the dumplings.
-Place in the fridge for 20 minutes and serve.
+Now just combine part 1 with part 2 and use.
+Remove the small cakes from the freezer and pour the glaze over the small cakes.
+Refrigerate for 20 minutes and serve.

 Did you like this recipe?
-Would you like to see a recipe here on the site?
+Would you like to see any recipe here on the site?
 Share with your friends:)